hbc/NGS_Data_Analysis_Summer2016/sessionVI/lessons/04_prioritization-gemini.md

                        where type='indel'" \
                        na12878_q20.db

+> *NOTE:* The number of variants reported here as indels is different from the value reported in the Snpeff report.
+How do the numbers compare?
+What might GEMINI be reporting here?

 You can also request the **count be broken down by category**.
 To do so, the `count()` operation is combined with `group by` so rather than providing a total count, GEMINI will give us a breakdown of numbers per category.
 Let's query for the distribution of our variants across the different types: